NOTE: Our Annual Fundraiser is over for the 2022-2023 winter/spring season.

 We have some gifts to offer you for your contribution.
 Please let us know when you contribute if you would like your gift.

-- $50-$99: Herp Atlas bumper sticker (your choice of the original, showing a salamander, or our new Mandibular Liberation sticker)
+- $50-$99: Herp Atlas bumper sticker (your choice: our original or our new Mandibular Liberation sticker)

 - $100-$199: Herp Atlas bumper sticker and our Herp Atlas refrigerator magnet